outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

       - asymmetries
         - resource asymmetries (misallocated info, cause, power, variance)
         - emergent patterns created by imbalances in usage patterns
-        - symmetries as epicenters/organizers/filters of variance
+        - symmetries as epicenters/organizers/distributers/filters of similarity/variance
+        - limits as an output of symmetries

       - variance injections
         - unrestricted inputs